 If you plan to travel abroad, you need to check your travel documents.
-Travel documents include visas, passports, or green cards.
+But What is a travel document number?

 To shed some light on this aspect, we’ve curated a guide covering the pitfalls you might run into.
 Hence, we’ve included passports, visas, and green cards in our summary.
 Here’s how to spot the travel document number on any of them.